https://www.chefspencil.com

 Instructions

-• Place a couple tablespoons of butter in a large heavy based pot.
-Over medium to high heat soften the onion, carrot and celery.
+• Place a couple of tablespoons of butter in a large heavy-based pot.
+Over a medium to high heat, soften the onion, carrot, and celery.

-• Add about a litre of water, the hock, bay leaves and rinsed peas.
-Stir and add another litre of water.
+• Add about a liter of water, the hock, bay leaves and rinsed peas.
+Stir and add another liter of water.

 • Bring to the boil and reduce to a simmer.